 Gamma Knife does not actually involve cutting a tumor with a knife or scalpel.
 Instead the procedure, also known as stereotactic radiosurgery, uses high-energy gamma rays to pinpoint and destroy tumors or other brain abnormalities.

 Gamma Knife is particularly effective in reaching small, localized tumors deep inside the brain that would otherwise be difficult to reach.
-Gamma knife radiosurgery is most commonly used for:
+Gamma Knife radiosurgery is most commonly used for:

-Imaging, which may include MRI, CT and/or a cerebral angiogram, is used to locate the target area or areas.
+Image mapping and planning Imaging, which may include MRI, CT and/or a cerebral angiogram, is used to locate the target area or areas.
 Once the targets are located, treatment planning software is used to create three-dimensional models of the brain.
 These models closely match the shape of the tumor or the affected area(s).
 Then a prescription dose is determined.
 This dose will be dependent upon the type of lesion or lesions, location, size and any prior therapy.

 It may take many weeks or even up to several years before the effects of Gamma Knife treatment become apparent.
 The patient’s progress is monitored through follow-up imaging studies.